organicmaps/organicmaps/3party/jansson/doc/apiref.rst

    stops after decoding a valid JSON array or object, and thus allows extra data after the JSON text.

+   Normally, reading will stop when the last ``]`` or ``}`` in the JSON input is encountered.
+If both ``JSON_DISABLE_EOF_CHECK`` and ``JSON_DECODE_ANY`` flags are used, the decoder may read one extra UTF-8 code unit (up to 4 bytes of input).
+For example, decoding ``4true`` correctly decodes the integer 4, but also reads the ``t``.
+For this reason, if reading multiple consecutive values that are not arrays or objects, they should be separated by at least one whitespace character.

    .. versionadded:: 2.1

+Each function also takes an optional :type:`json_error_t` parameter that is filled with error information if decoding fails.
+It's also updated on success; the number of bytes of input read is written to its ``position`` field.
+This is especially useful when using ``JSON_DISABLE_EOF_CHECK`` to read multiple consecutive JSON texts.

+.. versionadded:: 2.3
+   Number of bytes of input read is written to the ``position`` field of the :type:`json_error_t` structure.

+If no error or position information is needed, you can pass *NULL*.

 The following functions perform the actual JSON decoding.